heresy-dnd/campaign-notes/Session logs/Session 1 - Inexplicable Crew, Inexplicable Place.md

 "41 galactic years and 2 days since you disappeared Sir."

-[[Bran Hornraven]]: "Yes, it's been a rather long time but we've brought Roko back for you."
+[[Bran]]: "Yes, it's been a rather long time but we've brought Roko back for you."

 [[Useless Stewart]]: "Sir, may I ask what these creatures are doing here with you and why are they not inhabitting the plane?"